Section 35 of the Mental Health Act - Criminal courts send you to hospital for a medical report

-This page looks at section 35 of the Mental Health Act.
+This section looks at section 35 of the Mental Health Act.
 It looks at the professionals you might come across in hospital, when and how courts use this section.
 It explains what your rights are during this section and what could happen afterwards.

 - The Mental Health Act is the law that mental health professionals use to bring you to hospital for assessment and treatment.
 This is also known as being ‘sectioned’.